Can Glycerine Control Dandruff?

 To understand if glycerine is the answer on how to get rid of dandruff, you must first understand dandruff.
 It is a skin condition that is caused by a naturally occurring fungus called Malassezia Globosa.
 Your body can increase oil production on the scalp for various reasons, sometimes even due to weather fluctuations.
 The fungus feeds on this excess oil and creates reactive by-products which are the cause of dandruff.
 If your body is sensitive to this by-product, it culminates in an itchy scalp and small white flakes.

-If you’re suffering from dandruff, using glycerine on hair and on your scalp might just be the solution you were looking for.
+Glycerine might be the correct dandruff home remedy for you if you are suffering due to the issue.
 The skin produces oil mainly to cover the scalp and hair in a protective layer.
 With glycerine’s hydrating properties, the need to coat your scalp in oil reduces.
 Thus, your body invariably reduces its oil production, giving the fungus less food.